xaya1001/obsidian-image-uploader/README.md

 All you need is the image url `http://i.imgur.com/orunSTu.gif`, so `Image Url Path` should be `data.link`.

 #### Generic API Example: Lsky-Pro

+> [!WARNING]
+> The open-source version is no longer maintained and will not receive new feature updates or bug fixes.

 [Lsky-Pro](https://github.com/lsky-org/lsky-pro) is a open-sourced and self-hosted image hosting solution.